randomperson189/BSMod-Custom-KillMove-Template/README.md

 # BSMod-Custom-KillMove-Template
-This is a template addon for custom KillMoves for the GMod BSMod addon
+This is a template addon for creating custom KillMoves for the GMod BSMod addon

 I recommend Blender 2.79b for editing the models and animations: https://www.blender.org/download/releases/2-79/
 Make sure to also download Blender source tools: http://steamreview.org/BlenderSourceTools/download.php?v=2.10.2